vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > But the wicked are like the troubled sea, when it *cannot rest*, whose waters cast up mire and dirt. *There is no peace, saith my God, to the wicked*.
 {% ct 'Isaiah 47:20-21' %}

+> There is no soundness in my flesh because of thine anger; *neither is there any rest* in my bones *because of my sin*.
+{% ct 'Psalm 38:3' %}

 ## What did he disrupt?

 > Let us therefore fear, lest, *a promise being left us of entering into his rest*, any of you should seem to come short of it. … *There remaineth therefore a rest to the people of God*.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.